photo of Sid Puram, MD, PhD

 Our rhinologists and generalists are leveraging their considerable expertise in managing complex inflammatory and neoplastic disorders of the nose and anterior cranial base using the most modern techniques and interventions.
 Our collaborations with Neurosurgery, Medical Oncology, and Radiation Oncology have never been stronger.

 We have also begun the task of improving access for our patients.
 The broad goal of this process improvement initiative is to see every patient, in the right place, at the right time, with the right information.
-We want to provide every patient the assurance they are getting the best care available.
+We want to provide every patient the assurance they are getting the best care available and then deliver it.

 A leader in research

-In line with our mission of improving patients’ lives, we aspire to translate research findings and technological advances in to clinical solutions.
+In line with our mission of improving patients’ lives, we aspire to translate research findings and technological advances into clinical solutions.
 Endoscopic ear surgery, cochlear implant advances, and basic ear & hearing research portends improved outcomes.
-Head & Neck tumors are being banked in anticipation of personalized medicine approaches.
-We have recruited new faculty with expertise in HPV-related cancer, tumor heterogeneity/microenvironment, and socioeconomic determinants of health.
-Our Clinical Outcomes Unit remains a leader in the field.
+Head & Neck tumors are being banked and analyzed to advance personalized medicine approaches.
+We have recruited new faculty with expertise in HPV-related cancer, tumor heterogeneity, and tumor immunology.
+Our Clinical Outcomes Unit remains a leader in the field – answering the tough questions in our specialty with rigorous, evidence-based answers.

 Outstanding training